usatie/csc746_high_performance_computing/README.md

 * Executes a tile gather step, where data from all tiles not owned by rank 0 is sent back to rank 0
 * Writes output to a disk file

-# Build instructions, general

-This distribution uses cmake and MPI.

-After downloading, cd into the mpi-2dmesh-harness directory, then:

-> mkdir build
-cd build
-cmake
-make

 # Platforms

 In principle, this code will build and run on both Perlmutter@NERSC and the VM.
 It's